qutrol3264/node/doc/contributing/erm-guidelines.md

    is often an anti-pattern.
 Disposal in an exception context should always be synchronous and immediate.
 Avoiding async disposal is not always possible, however, as some types of disposable objects require asynchronous cleanup.
+6. Asynchronous disposers, by definition, are able to yield to other tasks while waiting for their disposal task(s) to complete.
+This means that, as a minimum, a `Symbol.asyncDispose` method must be an `async` function, and must `await` at least one asynchronous disposal task.
+If either of these criteria is not met, then the disposer is actually a synchronous disposer in disguise, and will block the execution thread until it returns; such a disposer should instead be declared using `Symbol.dispose`.

 ### Example Disposable Object